2021–22 KHL season: League standings

 Each team was scheduled to play 56 games: playing every other team home-and-away (46 games), plus additional home-and-away games against five intra-conference teams (10 games).
-Points were awarded for each game, where two points were awarded for all victories, regardless of whether it was in regulation time, in overtime or after game-winning shots.
+Two points were awarded for victory in each game, regardless of whether it was in regulation time, in overtime or after game-winning shots.
 One point was awarded for losing in overtime or game-winning shots, and zero points for losing in regulation time.
 In the 2021–22 season, the second seed in each conference would not be guaranteed to a divisional winner.

 With the discontinuation of the regular season, it was proposed that teams were to be ranked by points percentage, with the top eight from each conference scheduled to qualify for the Gagarin Cup playoffs.
 This was subject to approval by the KHL Board of Directors and the Ice Hockey Federation of Russia.
 This was confirmed on 16 February.